 - On Jimmy Two-Shoes, Lucius sometimes does this to Beezy after Beezy has done something evil.

-- I am so proud of you, part of the Everything Will Be OK film cycle by Don Hertzfeldt, plays around with this.
+- I am so proud of you, part of the it's such a beautiful day film cycle by Don Hertzfeldt, plays around with this.

 - Played with on The Simpsons, when Bart, whacked out on way too

 Ritalin Focusyn, hijacks a tank a runs a muck around town.

 : You've raised the bar for all of us, Simpson; and I thank you. *bows*